Brprb08/orbital-control-simulator/README.md

 ## Status

-Visuals are still a work in progress, but the core physics engine is up and running.
-Updates will focus on polishing usability and expanding features like orbital maneuvers and collision realism.
+The core physics engine now utilizes a C++ DLL to improve computational performance and stability.
+Visual improvements and advanced feature development are ongoing.

 ## Getting Started